fleximize/php-sdk/SwaggerClient-php/docs/Api/AuthorisationApi.md

 Name | Type | Description  | Notes
 ------------- | ------------- | ------------- | -------------
- **body** | [**\Swagger\Client\Model\LoginCredentials**](../Model/LoginCredentials.md)| Fleximize uses API token to allow access to the API called JWT.
-You can get your own token or ask fleximize admin to generate it for you.

-All Fleximize endpoints require authorization using the API token, which is expected to be included in all API requests to the server in a header that looks like the following:

-**Authorization: Bearer {yourtokenhere}**
- |
  **user_name** | **string**|  |
  **password** | [**string**](../Model/.md)|  |